Trophy boar tusks in centimeters. Processing and registration of hunting trophies. Life in the wild

 • Bird eggs.

-An animal such as a boar (boar) is divided into 25 subspecies, for which the characteristic features are a stocky body with a large head, wide ears and small eyes.
+An animal such as the boar (wild boar) is divided into 25 subspecies, which are characterized by a stocky body with a large head, wide ears and small eyes.
 All adults protect their herds.
-Each female is capable of producing approximately five piglets per year, each of which, after birth, can weigh about half a kilogram.
-Nature itself took care of the safety of the kids and painted them in stripes, which makes small boars less noticeable, unlike adult boars with a dark color.
-Since wild pigs most often join in huge herds in autumn to protect their young, even wolves do not always dare to attack pig offspring.
+Each female is capable of producing approximately five piglets annually, each of which can weigh about half a kilogram after birth.
+Nature itself took care of the safety of the babies and painted them with stripes, which makes small wild boars less noticeable, unlike adult boars with a dark color.
+Since wild pigs most often unite in huge herds in the fall to protect their young, even wolves do not always decide to attack pig offspring.

 Boar character

-Most boars prefer to spend their day in gray wetlands, wallowing in holes.
-In case of danger, this huge boar is able to run away through thickets impassable for other animals, swim across a water obstacle, and, if necessary, attack.
+Most boars prefer to spend their day in gray, marshy areas, wallowing in holes.
+In case of danger, this huge boar is able to escape through thickets impenetrable to other animals, swim across a water obstacle, and, if necessary, attack.
 After all, everyone knows that the best defense is an attack.
-The big boar tries to avoid meeting people, but there are often times when hunters, along with dogs, run into trouble themselves and they can find them.
-The pig's hearing is quite well developed, therefore, for general safety, feeding is done at night.
-The behavior of females should also be noted, because for the sake of their offspring they are ready to go into fire and into water, and even against an armed man who will be pursued to the last.
+The big boar tries to avoid meeting people, but there are often cases when hunters and dogs run into trouble themselves and they can find it.
+A pig's hearing is quite well developed, so for everyone's safety, feeding is done at night.
+The behavior of females should also be noted, because for the sake of their offspring they are ready to go into fire, into water, and even into an armed man, whom they will pursue to the last.

 Precautionary measures

-In order not to run into such a deadly animal as a wild boar once again, it is recommended to proceed as follows:
+In order not to run into such a deadly animal as a boar once again, it is recommended to act as follows:

 1. Be as careful as possible and do not come close to a flock of wild boars.
-It is best to leave before the person is seen.
+It's best to leave before the person is spotted.

-2. If you had to stumble upon a piglet, you should keep in mind that the mother is always somewhere nearby.
+2. If you happen to stumble upon a piglet, you should keep in mind that the mother is definitely somewhere nearby.

-3. If traces of a boar were found, it is better to go in the other direction, away from this pig trail.
+3. If tracks of a boar are found, it is better to go in the other direction, away from this pig trail.

 4. When a boar takes a person by surprise, there is no need to attack him.
 The best way out of this situation is to climb a tall tree and hide for a while.

-Pregnancy of females can last about 120 days, after which they temporarily separate from their herd to build a nest in some quiet place.
-The new "house" for the brood is more like a hut of branches.
-The mother in this responsible period for her becomes as aggressive as possible, which allows her to reliably protect and protect her cubs.
-Unlike males, the female does not have huge frightening fangs, but this does not mean at all that she is harmless.
-When defending or attacking, she is able to fill up and trample her victim to death.
-After the offspring grow up, all family members return to the herd again.
+Pregnancy of females can last about 120 days, after which they are temporarily separated from their herd to build a nest in some quiet place.
+The new “home” for the brood looks more like a hut made of branches.
+During this crucial period, the mother becomes as aggressive as possible, which allows her to reliably protect and protect her cubs.
+Unlike males, the female does not have huge, terrifying fangs, but this does not mean at all that she is not dangerous.
+When defending or attacking, she is capable of overpowering and trampling her victim to death.
+After the offspring grow up, all family members return to the herd.

 Life in the wild

-Everything is provided for by nature, but this does not mean at all that life in this world will be without difficulties and obstacles even for wild boars.
-Without a doubt, boar fangs are a powerful weapon and helper throughout the entire period of their existence.
-But to predict the weather conditions, which greatly complicate their lives, is impossible.
-Snow makes it difficult for them to move, as a result of which the animals are able to overcome only one and a half kilometers, which threatens them with hunger and no fangs and speed of the beast will help in this.
+Nature provides for everything, but this does not mean at all that life in this world will be without difficulties and obstacles, even for wild boars.
+Without a doubt, the boar's tusks are a powerful weapon and assistant throughout the entire period of their existence.
+But it is impossible to predict weather conditions that significantly complicate their lives.
+Snow makes it difficult for them to move, as a result of which the animals are able to overcome only one and a half kilometers, which threatens them with hunger and no fangs or speed of the animal will help with this.

-The skin of the boar is quite thick, especially around the thighs.
+The skin of a boar is quite thick, especially in the thigh area.
 Many hunters know this firsthand.
-An animal wounded in the thigh is worse than a healthy one, since such an evil animal is capable of fighting the offender to the last.
+An animal wounded in the thigh is worse than a healthy one, since such an angry animal is capable of fighting the offender to the last.

 Everyone knows that the boar is an animal that emits a terrible roar that can put anyone into a stupor.
-When meeting with an animal, you need to remember that it has an excellent sense of smell and hearing, but its eyesight is slightly lame - this can be used in certain situations to save yourself.
-In the wild, when this huge boar comes face to face with a rival, he will never back down, no matter how many enemies surround him.
+When meeting an animal, you need to remember that it has an excellent sense of smell and hearing, but its vision is slightly impaired - this can be used in certain situations to save itself.
+In the wild, when this huge boar comes face to face with an opponent, he will never back down, no matter how many enemies surround him.

 wild boar

-The boar is an animal that has a rather unusual appearance.
-His body can be divided into two parts: back and front.
-In front, the boar is huge and massive, it has a smoothly flowing body, which narrows strongly at the back.
-That's why he looks a little hunched over.
-The comb, which is stretched along the entire back, gives aggressiveness.
-Upon reaching three years, the boar has two pairs of powerful fangs.
+The boar is an animal with a rather unusual appearance.
+Its body can be divided into two parts: back and front.
+From the front, the boar is huge and massive, with a smooth flowing body that tapers strongly at the back.
+That's why he looks slightly hunched over.
+The comb, which stretches along the entire back, gives aggressiveness.
+Upon reaching three years of age, the boar develops two pairs of powerful tusks.
 Females are very different in this matter from their partners.
-This weapon can become sharper and more dangerous over the years, as wild boars constantly hone them on stones, frozen ground.
-A wild boar is an animal that resembles a kind of tank, capable of making its way through even the most impenetrable thickets at lightning speed.
+These weapons can become sharper and more dangerous over the years, since wild boars constantly sharpen them on stones and frozen ground.
+The wild boar is an animal that resembles a kind of tank, capable of making its way through even the most impenetrable thickets with lightning speed.
 This allows you to save your life if necessary.
-Mud baths are considered the most favorite entertainment of the animal.
+And the animal’s favorite pastime is mud baths.

-The body of the boar is so dense and knocked down that it looks more like a bristly shell, which not every hunter can break through, but it can tease the beast.
-This animal is unusually strong and is able to turn over huge stones and pick out the frozen ground by 10 centimeters.
-Of course, meeting one on one with such a powerful killer as a boar is a sad story, but one should not panic, even if the beast screeches and tries to intimidate a person.
+The body of a boar is so dense and knitted that it more closely resembles a bristly shell, which not every hunter can pierce, but can easily irritate the animal.
+This animal is unusually strong and is capable of turning over huge stones and picking out ground frozen to 10 centimeters.
+Of course, meeting one-on-one with such a powerful killer as a boar is a sad story, but you should not give in to panic, even if the beast squeals and tries to intimidate a person.
 You must always soberly assess the situation.
-If you do not approach the animal and its cubs, do not provoke, do not catch the eye, then problems can be avoided.
-In extreme cases, it is recommended to climb the nearest tree - this is the only true option.
+If you do not approach the animal and its cubs, do not provoke it, and do not get noticed, then problems can be avoided.
+As a last resort, it is recommended to climb the nearest tree - this is the only correct option.

-In the taxidermy workshop of Podorova, according to your desire, various items of trophy craft from boar tusks will be made.
-A large assortment, high quality, aesthetic appearance are the distinguishing features of our works of taxidermy art.
+At your request, Podorov’s taxidermy workshop will produce various trophy craft products from boar tusks.
+A large assortment, high quality, and aesthetic appearance are the distinctive features of our works of taxidermic art.

-The boar has long been considered a powerful symbolic animal.
+The wild boar has long been considered a powerful symbolic animal.
 He has strength, pressure, intelligence, cunning, perseverance.
-Another name for a wild boar is a boar.
-Not every hunter was ready to fight him alone, and only the most courageous, dexterous, and lucky could defeat such a powerful opponent.
-Since then, the boar has been considered a symbol of military prowess.
-And also - a sign of perseverance in achieving the goal.
-All these meanings carry amulets made of boar tusks.
+Another name for wild boar is boar.
+Not every hunter was ready to take on him alone, and only the most courageous, dexterous, and successful were able to defeat such a powerful enemy.
+Since then, the wild boar has been considered a symbol of military valor.
+It is also a sign of perseverance in achieving a goal.
+All these meanings are carried by amulets made from boar tusks.

 Quality plus attractiveness